hardkoded/puppeteer-sharp/README.md

 It will implement all Frame tests.

 ## 0.6 Simple interactions
-It will implement all the test related to setting values to inputs and clicking on elements.
+It will implement all tests related to setting values to inputs and clicking on elements.

+## 0.7 Page Improvements
+It will implement all missing Page tests.

+## 0.8 Element Handle and JS Handle
+It will implement all tests releated to Element handles and JS handles.

 ## 0.X Intermediate versions
 At this point, We will have implemented most features, except the ones which are javascript related.